dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 tags: [scheduler]
 ---

-Jobs make it easy to run dbt commands against a project in the your cloud data platform, triggered either by schedule or events.
-Each job run in dbt Cloud will have a run history, run status and a run overview, which provides you with:
+Jobs make it easy to run dbt commands against a project in your cloud data platform, triggered either by schedule or events.
+Each job run in dbt Cloud will have a run history, run status, and a run overview, which provides you with:

 - Job trigger type
 - Commit SHA